More case studies with Metallic coated steel

 ArcelorMittal’s metallic coated steel envelops private homes in Chantepie

-In the designated development area Rives du Blosne, in the town of Chantepie (France), several districts with private homes are being developed, among them a set of 26 private homes made of steel.
-ArcelorMittal's sparkling metallic coated steel was used for the cladding and roofing of 3 of these houses.
+In the designated development area Rives du Blosne in the town of Chantepie, France, several districts with private homes are being developed.
+Among them is a set of 26 private homes made of steel.
+ArcelorMittal's sparkling metallic coated steel was used for the cladding and roofing of three of these houses.

-Among them, a set of 26 private houses designed by the architect Eric Lenoir particularly stands out:
+Among them, a set of 26 private houses designed by the architect Eric Lenoir particularly stand out:

 - 18 of them are enveloped in black coated, trapezoidal steel sheets and offer 94 m2

 - 3 of them are clad in metallic coated steel and offer 117m2 and

 - 5 houses are clad with wood (red cedar) and offer 135 m2 of living space

 Built on stilts, the Chantepie houses consist of three basic cubic volumes of 4.8 m, 3.6 m, and 2.4 m, and intermediate modules (4.2 m and 3 m) according to their sizes and a constructive frame of 0.6 m.

 Technologies normally used for industrial buildings were applied for these residences: cladding with composite steel panels made of metallic coated and black steel, plaster or wood for interior walls and partitions, roofing made of metallic and black coated steel sheets, and aluminium joinery in the exteriors.